lanyanjun/BrainOrganoids/README.md

 This is a repository consists of multiple projects contributing to the detection of cell type specific enhancer - promoter pairs during human brain development.

 The repository is parted into following sections:
   1. Peak calling using SCAFE
   2. Generation of cell clusters using Seurat
   3. Generation of cell type trajectories using Monocle
   4. Enhancer - promoter detection using Cicero
   5. Validation of Enhancer - promoter pairs using public data

+Description of projects
 1. Peak calling using SCAFE
 This function is more sensitive in detection lowly expressed peaks such as of enhancer RNAs.